mfirdaus354/project-hangman/README.md

      This will prompt you to download the project-hangman-1 release

   3. Extract the zip file.
-Keep the location of the extracted zip file at hand.
+Keep the location of the extracted zip folder at hand.
-  4. Open Terminal, access the zip file from step 3 by running this following line (ommit the curly brackets):
+  4. Open Terminal, access the zip file from step 3 by running this following line ommit the brackets, followed by the name of the folder:

-      cd {downloaded_zip_filepath}
+      cd downloaded_zip_folderpath\folder_name

   5. run this following line in Terminal: